-I.17-11-003, WP 4-6, fn.
+15 I.17-11-003, WP 4-6, fn.
 2 that describes how PG&E developed its units of work estimates.

-I.17-11-003, WP 4-9, fn.
+16 I.17-11-003, WP 4-9, fn.
 1 that describes how PG&E developed its units of work estimates.

-1 via the non-destructive alternatives from the ECA 2 program.
-This 2 program was forecasted as a non-unitized program in the 2019 GT&S 3 rate case with a targeted completion in 2033.
-To incorporate this 4 mitigation into the 2017 RAMP model, PG&E developed representative 5 units of work (number of stations) for the years 2018 and 2019.17 6 PG&E did not perform any station strength testing during 2017-2019 7 period.
-Depending on the findings from the stations that are currently 8 being assessed in the ECA2 program, PG&E will perform station 9 strength testing beyond 2021.
-10 PG&E will continue to the implement the six mitigations described 11 above during the 2020-2022 period.
-12 b.
-Compression and Processing Failure - Release of Gas with 13 Ignition at Manned Processing Facility 14 For the Compression and Processing Failure - Release of Gas with 15 Ignition at Manned Processing Facility risk, the 2017 RAMP included 16 five mitigations: The current status of each mitigation is provided below.
-17 M1B - Critical Documents Program: This mitigation is described in 18 Section G.3.a above.
-19 M2B - ECA Phase 1: This mitigation is described in Section G.3.a 20 above.
-21 M3B - ECA Phase 2: This mitigation is described in Section G.3.a 22 above.
-23 M4B - Physical Security Upgrades: This mitigation is described in 24 Section G.3.a above.
-25 M5A - Station Strength Testing: This mitigation is the same as M6A 26 in Section G.3.a above.
-27 PG&E will continue to implement the five mitigations described 28 above during the 2020-2022 time period.
-29 4.
-Responding to Stakeholder Feedback 30 Stakeholders have not provided any specific feedback about the Loss of 31 Containment at Gas Measurement and Control or Compression and
+PG&E will continue to the implement the six mitigations described above during the 2020-2022 period.

+b.
+Compression and Processing Failure - Release of Gas with Ignition at Manned Processing Facility

+For the Compression and Processing Failure - Release of Gas with Ignition at Manned Processing Facility risk, the 2017 RAMP included five mitigations: The current status of each mitigation is provided below.

+M1B - Critical Documents Program: This mitigation is described in Section G.3.a above.

+M2B - ECA Phase 1: This mitigation is described in Section G.3.a above.

+M3B - ECA Phase 2: This mitigation is described in Section G.3.a above.

+M4B - Physical Security Upgrades: This mitigation is described in Section G.3.a above.

+M5A - Station Strength Testing: This mitigation is the same as M6A in Section G.3.a above.

+PG&E will continue to implement the five mitigations described above during the 2020-2022 time period.

+Stakeholders have not provided any specific feedback about the Loss of Containment at Gas Measurement and Control or Compression and

-I.17-11-003, WP 4-20, fn.
+17 I.17-11-003, WP 4-20, fn.
 1 that describes how PG&E developed its units of work estimates.

-- Processing Facility risk.
-Stakeholder feedback related to PG&E's exclusion of certain safety risks in the 2020 RAMP is addressed in Section A.2. above. - 3 L. Loss of Containment at Natural Gas Storage Well or Reservoir - 4 1.
-Risk Overview
+Processing Facility risk.
+Stakeholder feedback related to PG&E's exclusion of certain safety risks in the 2020 RAMP is addressed in Section A.2. above.

+L. Loss of Containment at Natural Gas Storage Well or Reservoir

-5 LOC at Natural Gas Storage Well or Reservoir is defined as a LOC, with 6 or without an unplanned ignition, at a gas storage well or reservoir that can 7 lead to significant impact on public safety, employee safety, contractor 8 safety, financial losses, environmental consequences, and in rare cases, the 9 inability to deliver natural gas to customers.
+LOC at Natural Gas Storage Well or Reservoir is defined as a LOC, with or without an unplanned ignition, at a gas storage well or reservoir that can lead to significant impact on public safety, employee safety, contractor safety, financial losses, environmental consequences, and in rare cases, the inability to deliver natural gas to customers.